SimpleSoftwareIO/simple-qrcode/README.md

 #### Merge

-The `merge` method merges a image over a QrCode.
+The `merge` method merges an image over a QrCode.
 This is commonly used to placed logos within a QrCode.

     QrCode::merge($filename, $percentage);

-    //Generates a QrCode with an Image centered in the middle.
+    //Generates a QrCode with an image centered in the middle.
     QrCode::format('png')->merge('path-to-image.png')->generate();

     //Generates a QrCode with an image centered in the middle.
 The inserted image takes up 30% of the QrCode.